-What Can a Handyman Do in Idaho Falls, Idaho?
+What Can a Handyman Do Without a License in Idaho Falls, Idaho?

 Idaho does not have a single statewide “general contractor license” for most residential/commercial contracting, but it DOES require contractors to be registered with the Idaho Contractors Board for most jobs (with a narrow homeowner exemption).
 Handymen can usually operate under the contractor registration framework, but they cannot perform regulated trades (electrical, plumbing, HVAC, public works construction) without the required state trade license and permits.
 In Idaho Falls, you should expect a city business license requirement plus building permits for many scopes of work even if you’re registered/exempt at the state level.